SENS Research Foundation regularly funds external research with potential to accelerate the development of rejuvenation biotechnology.

-All research projects are selected and periodically reviewed by our Research Development Committee (RDC), and its decisions are ratified by our Board of Directors.
+All proposals are reviewed and selected by our Research Development Committee (RDC), and its decisions are ratified by our Board of Directors.
 The RDC convenes quarterly.

-Letters of intent will be reviewed by the RDC, and where applicable and appropriate the RDC will invite the submitter to continue with the grant proposal process outlined below.
-Invited participants will then have one year (or two submission deadlines) to submit a full grant proposal.
+Letters of Intent will be reviewed by the RDC, and where applicable and appropriate the RDC will invite the submitter to continue with the grant proposal process outlined in the next section.
+Invited participants will then have one year to submit a full grant proposal through Altum.

 SENS Research Foundation was founded to catalyze progress in the “damage-repair” approach for medical intervention in degenerative aging, and we will only fund proposals that clearly offer the potential to progress toward medical therapies using this approach.
 “Damage-repair” interventions are those that directly remove, repair, replace, or render harmless specific cellular and molecular “damage” in aging tissues.